EyupErgin/eyupergin.github.io/_pages/about.md

 layout: page
 ---

-<b>Hello, I'm Eyup Sukru</b>.
-I am an Investigative Intelligence Analyst living in Turkey.
-I work on Military and Cyber Threat Intelligence.
-In addition to my 2 years of experience in the field of cyber security, I have been continuously improving myself for 4 years.
+<b>Hello, I am Eyup Sukru.</b> I am a Researcher Intelligence Analyst living in Turkey.
+I work on Cyber Security and Cyber Intelligence.
+In addition to my 2 years of experience in the field of cyber security, I have been constantly improving myself for 4 years.
+I also do research and development on military technologies.

-I do research in the fields of Operational, Strategic, and Tactical Intelligence in the military.
-In the field of Cyber Security, I continue my research and development on Cyber Wars, Ransomware attacks, and Malware.
-You can access all of my research by browsing my blog.
+As an individual, I do research in the fields of operational, strategic and tactical intelligence.
+I am developing tools on satellite and signal intelligence systems and detection of terrorist organization attacks.
+In the field of cyber Security, I continue my research and development on cyber wars, ransomware attacks, system and network security and malware.
+You can find all my research by browsing my blog.

 <br>
 <br>